Interesting Online Food Ordering Statistics For 2023 That You Need To Know

 Grubhub delivered an average of 300 million orders daily in 2023 with 31 million customers, which is a significant increase from the 26.5 million members and 492,300 daily orders of the prior year.

 However, Grubhub’s market share for food delivery has decreased to barely 18%, and the company’s yearly losses (-$155 million) are the lowest ever.

 #6.
 The worldwide food delivery services market was valued at $115.07 billion as of 2020.

-According to the most recent estimates, 2022 will end with more than $150 billion in revenue and a market value of $127 billion.
+According to the most recent estimates, 2023 will end with more than $159.46 billion with an annual growth of 2.8% globally.

 If the current trend holds, the global food delivery industry will generate $183 billion in revenue by 2024 and have a $192 billion market value by 2025.

 #7.
 On average, consumers who order pizza online spend 23% more than those who order pizza over the phone